 Private Residence Relief and Lettings Relief may be available if you have lived in the property at any time and the annual exemption is available to set off against the gain.
 If you owned the property on 5th April 2015, you can either:

-If the property was your principal private residence at any time prior to 5th April 2015 then you can claim the last 18 months so effectively there would be no CGT unless the property was sold after 5th October 2016.
-In these circumstances, you would also be able to claim lettings relief as well as long as the property was let.
+If the property was your principal private residence at any time prior to 5th April 2015 then you can claim the last 18 months (9 months if the disposal is after 5th April 2020).
+In these circumstances, you would also be able to claim lettings relief as well as long as the property was let and provided the sale takes place before 6th April 2020 (when Lettings Relief is withdrawn unless the property is occupied by the tenant at the same time that you resided in the property).

 The elections in 2 and 3 are irrevocable once made.

-If you are non-resident for less than five whole tax years any capital gains which you make on any other assets (which are not dwellings sold after 5th April 2015 or assets used in a trade in the UK) whilst abroad, may be taxed in the year you return unless those assets were acquired and disposed after you became non-resident.
+If you are non-resident for less than five whole tax years any capital gains which you make on any other assets (which are not dwellings sold after 5th April 2015, other immovable property sold after 5th April 2019 or assets used in a trade in the UK) whilst abroad, may be taxed in the year you return unless those assets were acquired and disposed after you became non-resident.

-Apart from dwellings sold after 5th April 2015/assets used in a UK trade and you returning to the UK within 5 tax years, there is no Capital Gains Tax if you are a non-resident.
+Apart from dwellings sold after 5th April 2015, other immovable property sold after 5th April 2019 or assets used in a UK trade and you returning to the UK within 5 tax years, there is no Capital Gains Tax if you are a non-resident.

 You should also confirm your tax reporting requirements in the country where you reside with a local tax adviser.